VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 #### Small objects

-Mocks have a more complex behaviour than real objects.
+Mocks have a more complex behavior than real objects.
-I need more interfaces to mock to explore their behavior.
+We'll explore mocks using 2 interfaces that represent math operations.

 ```kotlin
 interface Plus {